A Letter from the Program Director

 Our residents are from all over the country and are a cohesive and mutually supportive team.
 They have chosen UIC FMR for the opportunity to become evidence-based, full-spectrum family physicians with extra expertise in the care of special populations.
 Our residents also take advantage of the many University resources, such as free graduate school and College of Medicine teaching roles, and the tremendous network of partners available to the Department.

-The faculty here also represents the diverse spectrum of American Medicine.
+We, as a department, believe that Family Medicine is the answer to American healthcare.
+The faculty here also represents the diverse spectrum of American medicine.
 They each maintain practices alongside our residents in the Family Medicine Centers.
-Activities of the faculty include maternity care, procedures, global medicine, research, teaching, and care for special populations.
+Activities of the faculty include organizational leadership, maternity care, inpatient medicine, global medicine, research, teaching, procedures and care for special populations.

 UIC hospital provides the benefit of advanced specialty and subspecialty departments for upper level rotations.
-Within the university medical center we maintain our own "unopposed" Family Medicine inpatient service, including our own adult, pediatric and obstetrical patients and admissions from the emergency department.
+Within the university medical center we maintain our own "unopposed" Family Medicine inpatient service, including our own adult, child, newborn and maternity patients and admissions from the emergency department.
 We utilize the West Side Veteran's Administration Hospital in areas where this site better meet the needs of our residents.

 Evelyn Figueroa, M.D.